SCoRe: Submodular Combinatorial Representation Learning: Appendix

-\textbf{Class-Imbalanced Medical Image Classification} : In contrast to pathological imbalance introduced in CIFAR-10 we benchmark our proposed objectives in the SCoRe framework against SoTA approaches in contrastive learning on two subsets of MedMNIST \cite{medmnist} dataset.
-The \textit{OrganAMNIST} dataset consists of axial slices from CT volumes, highlighting 11 distinct organ structures for a multi-class classification task.
+In contrast to pathological imbalance introduced in cannonical benchmarks we conduct our experiments on two subsets of \textbf{MedMNIST} \cite{medmnist} dataset which demonstrate a natural class-imbalanced setting. \\

+\textbf{OrganAMNIST} dataset consists of axial slices from CT volumes, highlighting 11 distinct organ structures for a multi-class classification task.
 Each image is of size $[1 \times 28 \times 28]$ pixels.
+The OrganAMNIST dataset contains 34581 training and 6491 validation samples of single channel images highlighting various modalities of 8 different organs.\\

-The \textit{DermaMNIST} subset presents dermatoscopic images of pigmented skin lesions, also resized to $[3 \times 28 \times 28]$ pixels.
+\textbf{DermaMNIST} subset presents dermatoscopic images of pigmented skin lesions, also resized to $[3 \times 28 \times 28]$ pixels.
 This dataset supports a multi-class classification task with 7 different dermatological conditions.
-The OrganAMNIST dataset contains 34581 training and 6491 validation samples of single channel images highlighting various modalities of 8 different organs.
 Although the DermaMNIST has RGB images, it is a small scale dataset with a total of 7007 training samples and 1003 validation samples.

+Similar to CIFAR-10 we train our models on MedMNIST datasets using the two stage training strategy outlined in \score\ at \url{https://github.com/amajee11us/SCoRe.git}.
 For both these subsets used in our framework, pixel values were normalized to the range \([0,1]\), and we relied on the standard train-test splits provided with the datasets for our evaluations.
 The results from the experiments are discussed in Section \ref{res:classification}.
+For both data subsets we train the model for 500 epochs in stage-1 with a ResNet-50 backbone, a batch size of 256 and a cosine annealing scheduler.
+For stage-2 we use the frozen feature extractor and train a classifier with a batch size of 128 for 100 epochs with early stopping.